-This project entails the development of a new High Performance Liquid Chromotography (HPLC) instrument for testing haemoglobin A1c.
+This project entails the development of a new High Performance Liquid Chromotography (HPLC) instrument for testing haemoglobin A1c (HbA1c).
 This is a measure of a patient's average blood sugar control over the last two to three months.
-The new instrument will allow access to markets not previously open to Trinity Biotech due to instrument price and test capability (A1c and variant).
-Development was initiated in late 2007, continued through 2010 and 2011 and launched in the non-US market in 2011.
-It will launch in the US market in 2012 following FDA approval in late 2011.
+The new instrument will allow access to markets not previously open to Trinity Biotech due to instrument price and test capability.
+Development was initiated in late 2007, and was launched in the non-US market in 2011 followed by the USA in early 2012.